TangibleInc/loops-and-logic-docs/docs/how-to/resolution-size-featured-image.md

 ---
 id: resolution-size-featured-image
-title: How to adjust the resolution or size of a featured image
+title: Adjust the resolution or size of a featured image
 tags:
   - Image
   - Performance
 ---
-## The request
+## Request
 > Is it possible to select the render size of a featured image field?
 [See original thread](https://wordpress.org/support/topic/can-i-choose-the-render-size-of-an-image-field/#post-16030776)

-## The solution
+## Solution

 ```html
 <img src="{Field image_url size=thumbnail}" alt="{Field image_alt}" width="50">